keptn/lifecycle-toolkit/README.md

 refer to the [Contribution guide](https://keptn.sh/stable/docs/contribute/) section of the documentation.

-To be able to setup your local Keptn development environment, please follow [these steps](https://keptn.sh/stable/docs/contribute/software/dev-environ/#first-steps) for new contributors.
+To set up your local Keptn development environment, please follow [these steps](https://keptn.sh/stable/docs/contribute/software/dev-environ/#first-steps) for new contributors.